Rosy Tetra tank mates

 Fish to avoid with Rosy Tetra

-From the unsafe list — predation, aggression, or space rules on this profile.
+Predation, aggression, or space rules on this profile.
+Treat these as poor default mixes.

 Tank size and groups

-- Published minimum for Rosy Tetra: 80L — group minimum 6 (schooling).
+- Published minimum for Rosy Tetra: 80L.
+Group minimum 6 (schooling).

-- Compatibility changes when the tank is too short for turning, too little for a real school, or too warm for one species and not the other — that is why pair checks include tank context, not only temperament.
+- Compatibility changes when the tank is too short for turning, too little for a real school, or too warm for one species and not the other.
+That is why pair checks include tank context, not only temperament.

 - Nearest litre hub to this minimum: 80L hub.